 - Use forklifts and pallet jacks to take chemical orders and deliveries directly to the flammable liquids cabinet.

-- Fit chemical drums with spill lids and use drum dolly’s when moving single 205 litre drums around the worksite.
+- Fit chemical drums with spill lids and use drum dollies when moving single 205 litre drums around the worksite.

 - Place smaller chemical containers on bunded trolleys for easy transfer.

-- Use drum caddis for efficient transfer and decanting.
+- Use drum caddies for efficient transfer and chemical decanting.

-Workers who need to wear bulky PPE and protective clothing while lifting and carrying packaged flammable liquids may actually increase manual handling risk.
-Examples:
+As we’ve just touched on, staff who need to wear bulky PPE and protective clothing while lifting and carrying packaged flammable liquids may actually increase manual handling risk.

 - Increased effort when wearing a full body suit, gloves, boots and mask — workers are vulnerable to heat stress.